AeroBed Guest Choice Air Bed Review

 The AeroBed Guest Choice is available as a twin air mattress (74x39 inches) with a 300-pound weight capacity or as a queen air mattress (78x60 inches) with a 600-pound weight capacity; both sizes inflate to a thickness of 8 inches.
 Manufacturer's specs say the mattress fills with air in 60 seconds and deflates in 15 seconds.
 The shell is made of heavy-duty PVC and features internal coils.
 Aside from the plug-in air pump, the AeroBed Guest Choice comes with a carrying case.
 There's a one-year warranty.

-For a budget air mattress used on occasion for short-term overnight needs, the AeroBed Guest Choice is an OK choice.
-Positive assessments of convenience and comfort that are tempered by reports of more than the acceptable amount of air leakage earn this model its runner-up status.
+For a budget air mattress used on occasion for short-term overnight needs, AeroBed Guest Choice reviews call this an OK choice.
+Positive assessments of convenience and comfort, tempered by reports of more than the acceptable amount of air leakage earn this model its runner-up status.